Skip to content

 python -m tests.load.cli --mode both --clients 30 --concurrency 10 --duration 180

-Reports are saved as JSON under backend/tests/load/out/report_<mode>_<timestamp>.json.
+Reports save as JSON under backend/tests/load/out/report_<mode>_<timestamp>.json.

 Property-based fuzz tests